 Step 4.
 Cut in the butter using two knives or a pastry blender until the mixture looks like small peas.

 Step 5.
-Mix in the buttermilk, the orange zest, and the Mandarin orange pieces.
-Just mix gently until all the flour disappears.
+Mix in the buttermilk, orange zest, and Mandarin orange pieces.
+Mix gently until all the flour is incorporated.
 Overmixing will make the scones tough.

-See all those mandarin pieces in the dough, they are going to give these scones a burst of citrusy flavor.
+See all those mandarin pieces in the dough?
+They’re going to give these scones a burst of citrusy flavor.

-Step 8.
-While the scones are baking go ahead and make the glaze Just mix powdered sugar, mandarin orange zest, and orange juice.
+Step 9.
+While the scones are baking, go ahead and make the glaze.
+Just mix powdered sugar, mandarin orange zest, and orange juice.
 If you have more mandarins, you can use the juice from one.
-This icing is super simple.
+Once the scones have cooled, drizzle the glaze over the scones.

-Yes, you can.
-Since mandarins are a seasonal fruit you can always make this recipe with oranges.
-Like any fruit, the size varies but one large orange should be enough for this recipe.
+Since mandarins are a seasonal fruit, you can always make this recipe with oranges.
+Like any fruit, the size varies, but one large orange should be enough for this recipe.

 These scones are moist and tender, a little bit sweet, and with the mandarin orange pieces and zest, the citrus flavor is in every bite.